-The proposed development will be visually subordinate a seen from KVAs within three miles due to distance, topography, vegetation, and design.
-The distance between the proposed development and the KVAs, as well as the short linear distance that the development is visible from KVA roads, ensures that the site will not be visually dominant in relation to its surroundings as viewed from KVAs.
-Existing mature conifers on the site, and the condition that these trees be retained, help to screen the development from view from the KVAs.
-Additionally, as conditioned and described in SMA Guidelines for Development and Land Uses Visible from KVAs (6)(B)(3), the dwelling shall be constructed of non-reflective and low-reflective materials that are dark earth-tone in color and will be partially screened by plantings specifically sited to screen the dwelling from view (see Finding 6 below).
+The proposed dwelling at the proposed development site would be visually subordinate as seen from KVAs within three miles due to distance, vegetation, design, and building materials.
+The distance between the proposed development site and the KVAs, as well as the short linear distance that the site is visible from KVA roads, ensures that the proposed dwelling will not be visually dominant in relation to its surroundings as viewed from KVAs.
+Existing mature trees on the subject parcel effectively screen the proposed development at the approved site from view from KVAs.
+A condition of approval requires these trees be retained, and others planted as needed to maintain visual subordinance (see Finding B.10 below).
+Another condition of approval will ensure compliance with SMA Guidelines for Development and Land Uses Visible from KVAs Commission Rule 350-81-530(2)(k) and Commission Rule 350-81-530(2)(l), requiring the dwelling shall be constructed as described in the application and this staff report, using non-reflective and low-reflective materials that are dark earth-tone in color (see Findings B.11 and B.12 below).
 Based on these findings, the proposed development will not noticeably contrast with the surrounding landscape, and therefore is visually subordinate as seen from KVAs.